 We face intense competition in the marketplace and are confronted by rapidly changing technology, evolving industry standards, consumer preferences, regulatory changes and the frequent introduction of new solutions by our competitors to which we must adapt and address.
 We need to continuously update our platform and the technology in which we invest and develop, including our machine learning and other proprietary algorithms, in order to attract publishers and advertisers and stay ahead of changes in technology, evolving industry standards and regulatory requirements.
 Our platform is complex and new solutions can require a significant investment of time and resources to develop, test, introduce and enhance.
 These activities can take longer than we expect and we may not make the right decisions regarding our pursuit of these investments.
 New formats and channels, such as mobile header bidding and CTV, present unique challenges and our success in new formats and channels depends upon our ability to integrate them with our platform.
-If our mobile and video solutions or our CTV solutions are not widely adopted by advertisers and publishers, we may not retain advertisers and publishers.
-In addition, new demands from advertisers or publishers, superior offerings by competitors, changes in technology, or new industry standards or regulatory requirements could render our platform or our existing solutions less effective and require us to make unanticipated changes to our platform or business model.
+If our mobile and video solutions or our CTV solutions are not widely adopted by advertisers and publishers, we may not retain advertisers or publishers, superior offerings by competitors, changes in technology, or new industry standards or regulatory requirements could render our platform or our existing solutions less effective and require us to make unanticipated changes to our platform or business model.
 Furthermore, our focus on our end-to-end platform may decrease our responsiveness and agility to respond to changes or innovations specific to either our DSP or SSP solutions.
-Our failure to adapt to a rapidly changing market, anticipate changing demand, or attract and retain advertisers or publishers would cause our revenue or revenue growth rate to decline and adversely affect our business, results of operations and financial condition.
+Our failure to adapt to a rapidly changing market, anticipate changing demand, or attract and retain advertisers or publishers would cause our revenue growth rate to decline and adversely affect our business, results of operations and financial condition.

-$Significant\ parts\ of\ our\ business\ depend\ on\ relationships\ with\ data\ providers\ for\ data\ sets\ used\ to\ deliver\ targeted\ campaigns.$
+Significant parts of our business depend on relationships with data providers for data sets used to deliver targeted campaigns.